Latin American Boom: Mario Vargas Llosa

-Mario Vargas Llosa is a Peruvian novelist, short story writer, playwright, journalist and literary and political critic.
+Mario Vargas Llosa was a Peruvian novelist, short story writer, playwright, journalist and literary and political critic.
 He attended Lima's University of San Marcos and subsequently attained a doctorate in Latin American literature in Spain.
-In fact, his thesis was on Gabriel García Márquez.
-He shot to fame with his novel The Time of the Hero (1963), a scathing indictment of cruelty and corruption in a Peruvian military academy (and, by implication, in Peruvian society).
+He shot to fame with his novel The Time of the Hero (1963), a scathing indictment of cruelty and corruption in a Peruvian military academy (and, by implication, in Peruvian society), based on the author's own experiences at Lima's Leoncio Prado Military Academy.

-Vargas Llosa also wrote The Green House (1966), the epic Conversation in the Cathedral (1969), Captain Pantoja and the Special Service (1973), and post-Boom novels such as Aunt Julia and the Scriptwriter (1977).
+Vargas Llosa also wrote The Green House (1966), the epic Conversation in The Cathedral (1969), Captain Pantoja and the Special Service (1973), post-Boom novels such as Aunt Julia and the Scriptwriter (1977) and The War of the End of the World (1981), his first attempt at a historical novel.
+He also wrote a thesis on Gabriel García Márquez (1971).
 Vargas Llosa returned to Lima in 2000, following the resignation of President Fujimori who won the 1990 Peruvian election, beating Vargas Llosa.
 The Swedish Academy awarded him the 2010 Nobel Prize in Literature.
+Vargas Llosa died on April 13, 2025.

 Other figures

 Several other writers have been associated with the Boom.
 Juan Rulfo, the author of two books, only one of them a novel, was the acknowledged master incorporated a posteriori; a writer who balances social concern, verbal experimentation and unique style.
 Augusto Roa Bastos of Paraguay wrote Hijo de hombre, considered by some to be the first novel of the Boom.
 His highly experimental I, the Supreme has been compared to Joyce's Ulysses and is "one of the most highly regarded works of fictional history to ever come out of South America."
-Manuel Puig, an Argentine, is a central figure, along with Vargas Llosa, of the Seix-Barral publishing world.
+Manuel Puig, an Argentine and the Venezuelan Adriano González León, are central figures, along with Vargas Llosa, of the Seix-Barral publishing world.
 The Cuban novelist José Lezama Lima, though not widely known in the English-language publishing world, can also be regarded as a major figure on the basis of his major novel, Paradiso (1966).
 José Donoso is a Chilean writer of both the Boom and the post-Boom.
 In his book, Historia Personal del "Boom", Donoso also mentions other writers associated with the movement.
-Examples are Jorge Amado (although he began writing novels back in the 1930s) of Brazil, Salvador Garmendia and Adriano González León of Venezuela, Gastón Suárez and Marcelo Quiroga Santa Cruz of Bolivia and David Viñas of Argentina, among many others.
+Examples are Jorge Amado (although he began writing novels back in the 1930s) of Brazil, Salvador Garmendia of Venezuela, Gastón Suárez and Marcelo Quiroga Santa Cruz of Bolivia and David Viñas of Argentina, among many others.